MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/fix-windows-update-errors.md

 DISM creates a log file (%windir%/Logs/CBS/CBS.log) that captures any issues that the tool found or fixed. %windir% is the folder in which Windows is installed.
 For example, the %windir% folder is C:\Windows.

+## Solution using System Update Readiness tool

+> [!NOTE]
-## Resolution for Windows 7 and Windows Server 2008 R2
+> The solution mentioned below is applicable for Windows 7 and Windows Server 2008 R2.
+> For Modern Windows versions like Windows 11, Windows 10, Windows Server 2016 or newer, check [Solution using Dism](#solution-using-dism).

 To resolve this problem, use the System Update Readiness tool.
 Then, install the Windows update or service pack again.